praneetharudraraju/Time-Tome/README.md

 # Time-Tome
 Machine Learning Project

-Book Recommendation System based user time
+Book Recommendation Web App using Flask and k-Nearest Neighbors to suggest books based on your reading speed and available time.